 Specialty crop areas

-Learn about the agricultural areas in Ontario where fruits and vegetables are grown commercially and what makes them invaluable.
+Learn about the agricultural areas in Ontario where fruits and vegetables are grown commercially and what makes them unique and valuable.

 - tender fruits (for example, peaches, cherries and plums)